 And now it is time to experience that ancient Sofia or Serdica as it was known then.
 It was a surprise for me to find out that Serdica was a very popular place in the Ancient times: Constantine the Great called it ‘my Rome’, two Roman emperors Galerius and Aurelian were from Serdica, and it was the first city to officially recognize the Christianity.
 I guess lots of historical artifacts can be found in the National Archaeological Museum, and I still regret that I didn’t visit it.

 Just opposite the Archaeological museum there is a building with an inner courtyard.
 Go in that courtyard and you won’t regret it!
 This is the place to see the oldest building of Sofia – the Church of St. George.
 It was built in the times when Constantine the Great was considering Serdica to become his permanent residence.
-In the end, Byzantia ended to host his capital, but this fact just shows how important Serdica was at that time.
+In the end, Byzantia hosted his capital, but this fact just shows how important Serdica was at that time.
 The church itself is a part of a larger Roman archaeological site and hosts frescoes that date back to the 12th century.

 When you find out your way back to the main street you will see probably the most famous monument in Sofia: Saint Sofia Monument.
 Just in front of it there is another old church – Sveta Petka church, dedicated to the 11th century saint St. Petka.